Travel money

 Credit cards

-Some credit cards in Ireland promise no foreign transaction fees on euro transactions and add nothing to the Mastercard exchange rate.
+A versatile and secure payment type, some credit cards in Ireland promise no foreign transaction fees on euro transactions and add nothing to the Mastercard exchange rate.

 Pros